amalgam8/amalgam8.github.io/overview.md

 ![a8 proxy](https://github.com/amalgam8/amalgam8.github.io/blob/master/images/proxy.jpg)

-The Route Management component of the tenant library works by communicating with the A8 Controller, in the control plane, to manage the configuration information controlling the NGinx servers.
+The Route Management component of the tenant sidecar process works by communicating with the A8 Controller, in the control plane, to manage the configuration information controlling the NGinx servers.
 Incoming requests will then be passed to the appropriate Lua functions, which will route the request to an approriate service, or version of a service, and then load balance to an approriate instance.